ab712231/Alzheimer-diagnosis-ML-model/README.md

 For example, air_time1 would indicate the amoutn of time a user's pen was in the air for task 1. num_pendown7 would be the average times a user lifts the pen and puts it back down during the task.
 All time values should be in milliseconds (ms)

-1. Signature drawing M
+1. Signature drawing

-2. Join two points with a horizontal line, continuously for four times G
+2. Join two points with a horizontal line, continuously for four times

-3. Join two points with a vertical line, continuously for four times G
+3. Join two points with a vertical line, continuously for four times

-4. Retrace a circle (6 cm of diameter) continuously for four times G
+4. Retrace a circle (6 cm of diameter) continuously for four times

-5. Retrace a circle (3 cm of diameter) continuously for four times G
+5. Retrace a circle (3 cm of diameter) continuously for four times

-6. Copy the letters ‘l’, ‘m’ and ‘p’ C
+6. Copy the letters ‘l’, ‘m’ and ‘p’

-7. Copy the letters on the adjacent rows C
+7. Copy the letters on the adjacent rows

-8. Write cursively a sequence of four lowercase letter ‘l’, in a single smooth movement C
+8. Write cursively a sequence of four lowercase letter ‘l’, in a single smooth movement

-9. Write cursively a sequence of four lowercase cursive bigram ‘le’, in a single smooth movement C
+9. Write cursively a sequence of four lowercase cursive bigram ‘le’, in a single smooth movement

-10. Copy the word ‘‘foglio’’ C
+10. Copy the word ‘‘foglio’’

-11. Copy the word ‘‘foglio’’ above a line C
+11. Copy the word ‘‘foglio’’ above a line

-12. Copy the word ‘‘mamma’’ C
+12. Copy the word ‘‘mamma’’

-13. Copy the word ‘‘mamma’’ above a line C
+13. Copy the word ‘‘mamma’’ above a line

-14. Memorize the words ‘‘telefono’’, ‘‘cane’’, and ‘‘negozio’’ and rewrite them M
+14. Memorize the words ‘‘telefono’’, ‘‘cane’’, and ‘‘negozio’’ and rewrite them

-15. Copy in reverse the word ‘‘bottiglia’’ C
+15. Copy in reverse the word ‘‘bottiglia’’

-16. Copy in reverse the word ‘‘casa’’ C
+16. Copy in reverse the word ‘‘casa’’

-17. Copy six words (regular, non regular, non words) in the appropriate boxes C
+17. Copy six words (regular, non regular, non words) in the appropriate boxes

-18. Write the name of the object shown in a picture (a chair) M
+18. Write the name of the object shown in a picture (a chair)

-19. Copy the fields of a postal order C
+19. Copy the fields of a postal order

-20. Write a simple sentence under dictation M
+20. Write a simple sentence under dictation

-21. Retrace a complex form G
+21. Retrace a complex form

-22. Copy a telephone number C
+22. Copy a telephone number

-23. Write a telephone number under dictation M
+23. Write a telephone number under dictation

-24. Draw a clock, with all hours and put hands at 11:05 (Clock Drawing Test) G
+24. Draw a clock, with all hours and put hands at 11:05 (Clock Drawing Test)

+Certain features will require external calculations or external programs.
+The external application included in the git will be required in parallel to use the program.

 ---